enonic/react4xp-build-components/README.md

 Webpack detects JSX component entry files (see below) and **compiles** them to es5 under `build/resources/main/react4xp` (and `react4xp/` in the deployed JAR).
 The same compiled code is run by both the browser (client side rendering) or by Nashorn (server side rendering).

 Webpack uses [code splitting](https://webpack.js.org/guides/code-splitting/) and layers the compiled output.
   - **Entries**: minimal JS files that are one "app" each: a top-level React component.
 These are what will be fed into the React renderer, available to and runnable by the browser and importing other components.
 JSX files will be interpreted as React entries if the source files are found under the common XP structire (`src/main/resources/site`) or under a designated directory in React4xp itself (`src/main/react4xp/_components`).
+Entry JSX files must export as `default` a function with a `props` argument (exporting pure HTML element in JSX works too).

   - **Chunks**: second-level bundles/libraries of shared React (or other) components, importable by the entries.
 You can force shared code to be bundled into a chunk without changing the webpack.config files: simply put the shared code into `.es6` or `.jsx` files in subdirectories below `src/main/react4xp` and import it from your entries.
 The build does the rest.

   - **Externals**: third-level and third-party libraries such as React itself, needed both at client and server side.
 At this level might also be a **vendors** chunk: the leftover, non-externals common deplendencies from `node_modules/`.
 Use the EXTERNALS object in `webpack.config.constants.json` to separate between externals and vendors chunks.

 This is done for performance by [client-side HTTP caching](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching): the chunks/externals/vendors bundle frequently used common dependencies into one, or a few, files that can be loaded client-side ideally just once, and be cached there for fast responsive pages (no need for PWA caching).
 Everything except the entries get a **content-dependent hash** added to the file name, so it only changes on actual updates to the dependencies.
 These hashes are exported by webpack to `chunks.*.json` files, which are used by XP to resolve the dependency file names.
 There's also a built `entries.json` file, which both allows developers to look up available entries, and lets the library exclude the entries from the hashed-name handling.